Online community: Trolling and harassment

 An online community is a group of people with common interests who use the Internet (web sites, email, instant messaging, etc.) to communicate, work together and pursue their interests over time.

 Hazing

 A lesser known problem is hazing within online communities.
 Members of an elite online community use hazing to display their power, produce inequality, and instill loyalty into newcomers.
-While online hazing doesn't inflict physical duress, "the status values of domination and subordination are just as effectively transmitted".
+While online hazing does not inflict physical duress, "the status values of domination and subordination are just as effectively transmitted".
 Elite members of the in-group may haze by employing derogatory terms to refer to newcomers, using deception or playing mind games, or participating in intimidation, among other activities.

 "[T]hrough hazing, established members tell newcomers that they must be able to tolerate a certain level of aggressiveness, grossness, and obnoxiousness in order to fit in and be accepted by the BlueSky community".

 Privacy

 Online communities like social networking websites have a very unclear distinction between private and public information.
 For most social networks, users have to give personal information to add to their profiles.
 Usually, users can control what type of information other people in the online community can access based on the users familiarity with the people or the users level of comfort.
 These limitations are known as "privacy settings".
 Privacy settings bring up the question of how privacy settings and terms of service affect the expectation of privacy in social media.
 After all, the purpose of an online community is to share a common space with one another.
 Furthermore, it is hard to take legal action when a user feels that his or her privacy has been invaded because he or she technically knew what the online community entailed.
 Creator of the social networking site Facebook, Mark Zuckerberg, noticed a change in users' behavior from when he first initiated Facebook.
 It seemed that "society's willingness to share has created an environment where privacy concerns are less important to users of social networks today than they were when social networking began".
 However even though a user might keep his or her personal information private, his or her activity is open to the whole web to access.
 When a user posts information to a site or comments or responds to information posted by others, social networking sites create a tracking record of the user's activity.
 Platforms such as Google and Facebook collect massive amounts of this user data through their surveillance infrastructures.